Top 3 Common Mistakes When Seeking Medical Treatment After A Motor Vehicle Accident.

 In these situations, it is vitally important that you, the patient, give a full and complete medical history.

-If you've been involved in a previous motor vehicle accident, you should let the doctor know this.
-If you've hurt the affected body part before, you should let the doctor know this.
-I believe it's a fairly common perception that someone who has been inured before cannot recover if they are injured again, or will recover less.
+If you’ve been involved in a previous motor vehicle accident, you should let the doctor know this.
+If you’ve hurt the affected body part before, you should let the doctor know this.
+I Attorney Eric T. Kirk believe it’s a fairly common perception that someone who has been inured before cannot recover if they are injured again, or will recover less.
 For example, imagine someone who injured their neck in an accident ten years ago, recovers fully, seeks out no additional medical care, and then has another automobile accident where they sustained injuries to their neck.
 Individuals in these situations are sometimes preoccupied with the notion that the prior injury it is somehow going to affect the validity of their claim for this second accident.
 Let me be perfectly clear.

 The mere existence of a prior, remote accident is never going to affect the validity of a current accident claim.